 Monsaraz to Vila Vicosa

 As you leave the Monsaraz area heading north you’ll find the villages of Terena and Alandroal.
 The castle of Terena, as well as the castles of Alandroal, Juromenha, Mourão and Monsaraz, were all an integral part of the Portuguese defensive line along the Guadiana to maintain the borders with Spain.
-Cycling the backroads that wind through the cork and olive trees farms, you reach Alandroal.
+Cycling the backroads that wind through the cork and olivetree groves, you reach Alandroal.
 Visit the castle there and delight in the local gastronomy in one of the local restaurants in the village before you reach Vila Viçosa, known as the Princess of Alentejo.
-With a rich heritage created by Man throughout the centuries, Vila Viçosa is full of history.
-However, nature was and still is the provider of the raw material with which multiple decorative pieces made of rock are created.
-The highlight goes to marble, a fundamental part of the economy of the whole territory.
+With a rich heritage created by man throughout the centuries, Vila Viçosa is full of history.
+Yet, it is nature that provides the region’s signature material: marble.
+This prized resource has long been central to the local economy and can be admired in numerous decorative works throughout the town.

 7. 7.
 Day seven